gumaerc-testorg/7.340-spring-2013/content/pages/lecture-summaries.md

 {{< tdopen >}}
 {{< anchor "8" >}}{{< /anchor >}}

-Checroun, C., T. D. Wehrly, et al. "[Autophagy-mediated Reentry of _Francisella tularensis_ into the Endocytic Compartment after Cytoplasmic Replication](http://www.ncbi.nlm.nih.gov/pubmed/16983090)." _Proceedings of National Academy of Sciences of the United States of America_ 103, no. 39 (2006): 14578–83.
+Checroun, C., T. D. Wehrly, et al. "{{% resource_link "d08bebff-3a4a-4a8f-a4fd-40dee43faeb7" "Autophagy-mediated Reentry of _Francisella tularensis_ into the Endocytic Compartment after Cytoplasmic Replication" %}}." _Proceedings of National Academy of Sciences of the United States of America_ 103, no. 39 (2006): 14578–83.

 _This work studies the interaction between an intracellular bacterium,_ Francisella_, and the endocytic pathway and demonstrates how bacterial pathogens cycle through different host cell compartments during their intracellular cycles._

-Chong, A., T. D. Wehrly, et al. "[Cytosolic Clearance of Replication-deficient Mutants Reveals _Francisella tularensis_ Interactions with the Autophagic Pathway](http://dx.doi.org//10.4161/auto.20808)." _Autophagy_ 8, no. 9 (2012): 1342–56.
+Chong, A., T. D. Wehrly, et al. "{{% resource_link "5f3d42e3-a1e2-41fc-b91f-32f8040448fa" "Cytosolic Clearance of Replication-deficient Mutants Reveals _Francisella tularensis_ Interactions with the Autophagic Pathway" %}}." _Autophagy_ 8, no. 9 (2012): 1342–56.

 _Life-death balance in the cytosol of the host cell can be mediated by autophagy, a process that involves cell degradation of unnecessary or dysfunctional cellular components.
 The authors describe the capture of replication-deficient_ Francisella _strains and show how replication-competent bacteria interfere with autophagic recognition, therefore ensuring survival and proliferation._